- 6.7–8.3 in

-Great Crested Flycatcher populations have remained stable across their breeding range from 1966 to 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population is 6.7 million, with 9 percent breeding in Canada, 91 percent breeding in the U.S., and 23 percent wintering in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Great Crested Flycatcher populations have remained stable across their breeding range from 1966 to 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population is 6.7 million, with 91% spending part of the year in the U.S., 23% in Mexico, and 9% breeding in Canada.
+They rate an 8 out of 20 on the Continental Concern Score.
+Great Crested Flycatcher is not on the 2014 State of the Birds Watch List.
 Local increases may be due to greater fragmentation of woodlands, which expands the edge habitats they favor.
 Local decreases may be due to competition for nesting cavities from European Starlings, Tree Swallows, House Wrens, Eastern Bluebirds, or squirrels.
 "Clean" forestry practices have reduced the number of suitable natural cavities by removing dead snags and the like from forests.
 These flycatchers are resilient, and will nest in a wide variety of sizes and kinds of cavities in a wide variety of habitats.
 They tolerate human presence and readily accept hanging nesting boxes.

 Medium- to long-distance migrant (it’s possible that individuals in southern Florida do not migrate).
 All breeding populations north of central Florida winter in central and southern Florida, southern Mexico, Central America, and northwestern South America.
 They typically leave their northern breeding grounds in September and begin to return to the southern United States in mid-March.
 They tend to migrate alone.